dfsp-spirit/js-object-util/README.md

 js-object-util
 ===============

-A simple static utility class to access nested object properties.
+A simple static utility class to access nested JSON object properties.
 Inspired by Immutable API methods like hasIn and getIn.

 ## Installation